gephi/gephi-documentation/gephi-desktop/docs/User_Manual/Glossary.md

 ---
-id: vocabulary
+id: glossary
-title: Vocabulary
+title: Glossary
 sidebar_position: 2
 ---

+**Appearance**
+The way to change the visual aspect of nodes and edges.

 **AutoUpdate**
 The application can update itself.

 **Attribute**
 Data associated to a node or an edge.
 Could be text, numbers, booleans and more.

-**Clustering**
-Algorithm that group nodes in clusters or communities.

 **Exporter**
 Module that exports in a particular file format.